Threats to Oak Woodlands

 Goldspotted Oak Borer

-The Gold Spotted Oak Borer (GSOB) is a recently discovered insect that has been decimating some coast live oak (Quercus agrifolia) and California black oak (Quercus kelloggii) stands in Southern California, so far exclusively in San Diego County.
+The Gold Spotted Oak Borer (GSOB) is an introduced insect that feeds on coast live oak (Quercus agrifolia) and California black oak (Quercus kelloggii).
+To date, it can be found in Southern California, in San Diego, Riverside, Orange, Los Angeles and San Bernardino Counties.
 It is believed that this non-native insect arrived in California during the last two decades, likely from firewood transported to the state from Arizona or Mexico where GSOB is known to live.
-The University is currently involved in a large educational effort to make the state’s residents understand the threat this insect poses and to advise them on how they can help contain … Read more
+The University is currently involved in a large educational effort to make the state’s residents understand the threat this insect poses and to advise them on how they can help contain this outbreak.
+One critical factor in containing the spead of GSOB is to NOT MOVE FIREWOOD from infested areas!

 Oaks and Climatic Factors